Border Officers Find Methamphetamine Worth $1.9M Hidden In Chevy Malibu

 LAREDO, Texas (CBSDFW.COM) — U.S. Customs and Border Protection officers intercepted methamphetamine with an estimated street value of more than $1.9 million in one enforcement action over the weekend.

-“Operational vigilance in border security led to this interdiction of methamphetamine, which helps disrupt the flow of illegal narcotics from reaching our communities,” said Acting Port Director Eugene Crawford, Laredo Port of Entry.READ MORE: Tornado, Flash Flood Watches In Effect Through Parts Of North Texas
+“Operational vigilance in border security led to this interdiction of methamphetamine, which helps disrupt the flow of illegal narcotics from reaching our communities,” said Acting Port Director Eugene Crawford, Laredo Port of Entry.READ MORE: 'It's Not Really A Scandal Until It Is': Practice Of 'Ghost Voting' Alive And Well At Texas Capitol

 On April 23, a customs officer at the Juarez-Lincoln Bridge referred the car for a secondary examination.

 A 22-year-old U.S. citizen was driving the car making entry from Mexico.
-Following a canine and non-intrusive imaging system examination, officers discovered a total of 19 packages containing 98.5 pounds of alleged methamphetamine concealed within the car.READ MORE: Affidavit Says Former Radio Host Justin Frazell Sexually Assaulted Woman After Station Event
+Following a canine and non-intrusive imaging system examination, officers discovered a total of 19 packages containing 98.5 pounds of alleged methamphetamine concealed within the car.READ MORE: Special Texas Senate Committee Holds Hearing On Constitutional Carry Bill

 Agents seized the narcotics and the car and the driver was arrested.

-The case was turned over to U.S. Immigration and Customs Enforcement-Homeland Security Investigations special agents for further investigation.MORE NEWS: Texas Bill For Permanent Alcohol To-Go Heads To Governor's Desk
+The case was turned over to U.S. Immigration and Customs Enforcement-Homeland Security Investigations special agents for further investigation.MORE NEWS: Thousands Of Insurance Claims Already Reported For Wednesday Night's Storms In North Texas